 This hotel deal is a no-brainer.
 You are getting more money than you are spending.
-I think the biggest benefit to this deal is that the $100 F&B credit can be used at ANY MGM Resort.
+I think the biggest benefit of this deal is that the $100 F&B credit can be used at ANY MGM Resort.
 This significantly expands your food choices.
 That means you can book at a more affordable hotel like the Park MGM or Mandalay Bay and be able to eat at higher-end restaurants at the Aria or Bellagio.
-Again, the $100 credit is only one per stay so it’s the most bang-for-your-buck if you stay one night.
+Again, the $100 credit is only once per stay so it’s the most bang-for-your-buck if you stay one night.
 This deal is so good that it makes me want to go to Vegas again just for a night!

 Photo Credit: https://www.mgmresorts.com/en/las-vegas-hotels.html